I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Contributions, Benefits, and Limitations

-This work is grounded in the lived experience of a single AAC user-researcher who only experiences speech production and minor motor disabilities.
+This work is grounded in the lived experience of a single AAC user-researcher who only experiences speech production and minor motor disabilities and types using a full (digital) keyboard.
 We do not claim generalizability across the wider population of AAC users.
+Proposed conclusions assume literate AAC users without cognitive impairments who communicate primarily through text-entry–based speech-generating devices.
+It assumes the ability to compose, review, and selectively accept suggestions, making it most applicable to conversational contexts that support visual verification and user-driven message editing.

-While this first-person perspective offers deep insight into underexplored dynamics, it also has important limitations.
-Many of the phenomena we describe, such as self-censorship or shifts in authorship, are difficult to access through external observation, making autoethnography especially valuable.
+The autoethnographic focus of this study allowed us to surface fine-grained dynamics that would be difficult to observe otherwise.
+It also has important limitations.
+Many of the phenomena we describe, such as self-censorship or shifts in authorship, are difficult to access through external observation.
 At the same time, the account necessarily reflects a single trajectory, shaped by the author’s individual communication patterns, cultural background, and research motivations.
+Future work should explore multi-participant longitudinal studies to generalize these insights to broader populations of AAC users.

 We also note that the technical implementation of our prototype, such as model architecture, training method, or system performance, is not a core contribution of this work.
 We took a pragmatic approach to building a functioning personalized system for long-term use, rather than optimizing for state-of-the-art AI performance.
 Environmental factors (e.g., interface lag or network issues) occasionally limited the system’s responsiveness, and future offline-capable or more robust implementations may behave differently.
-Our conclusions are therefore not tied to the specific accuracy of the model, but instead focus on the broader experiential and socio-technical implications of living with a personalized AI over time.
+Our conclusions are therefore not tied to the specific accuracy of the model, but instead focus on the broader experiential implications of living with a personalized AI over time.

+Our deployment relied on a cloud-hosted LLM, and although we observed occasional delays in low-connectivity environments, we did not systematically measure latency or quantify its impact.
+Similarly, while our interaction logs capture acceptance and rejection patterns, we did not directly evaluate the review burden or cognitive load associated with scanning suggestions.
+Future work should incorporate controlled evaluations of latency, on-device or hybrid inference strategies, and a more explicit characterization of review cost, as these factors are critical for understanding how personalized AI scales to real-world AAC use.